 If you want to know how to quit a job, I’m not sure this is the right way to do it.
 But it’s one way to do it.
+I quit my job without another one lined up.
 More on that later…

 After freshman year, I knew I had a decision to make.
 I was attending a private university that cost quite a bit of money.
 I would need a job that pays well.

 So I thought about my interests.
 My interests other than English, of course.
 I had always been a bit of a computer nerd as well.
 I used to mess around with things like Linux.
 I wasn’t exactly a computer “whiz,” but I’d say I was much more savvy with them than the average person.

 I get bored easily so I loved just playing around with different operating systems to see how they work.
 I like to mix things up.
 Monotony is the bane of my existence.
 I also learned a lot about how different computer systems worked in the process.

 My first computer was a mishmash of hand-me-down parts I managed to get my hands on at the age of 11.
 I took it apart and taught myself all the internal components and how they fit together.

 I also knew that technology was a much better field in terms of job prospects.
 Plus, I would need to make good money to pay down those private education loans.

 So, to start sophomore year, I switched to IT as my major.